CardinalNow/TerraformWorkshop/challenges/09-privatemoduleregistry/README.md

 ### Update a Module

-Make a change to the appserver module.

-Check in the changet to github.

-Add a new version tag: `git tag v0.0.1`

-Push the tag to the remote: `git push origin --tags`

-View the new module version in Terraform Enterprise.
+In the `azureworkshop-workspaces` repository, navigate to the `app-dev-modules/main.tf` file and update one (or several) of the modules versions from "0.0.1" to "0.0.2".

+Commit your change and see what the changes show in the plan.
+What was the difference between version 0.0.1 and 0.0.2?
+Does this look like a safe change to make?

 ## Advanced areas to explore

-1. Add another module.
-1. Add another workspace.
+1. Add another workspace using a different combination of the 3-tier application.
+1. Make a change to one of the modules and commit that to the repository.
+How do you get a new version to show in your Private Module Registry?

 ## Resources